tfabris/BlueGigaEmpeg/README.md

 - "Select all" in the serial monitor main window and copy and paste the contents into a text document and attach it to the bug report.

+- Submit bug reports by creating an account at GitHub if you don't already have one, then go to https://github.com/tfabris/BlueGigaEmpeg/issues and press "New Issue".

-Variables in the Arduino sketch:
+###  Variables in the Arduino sketch:

 There are several flag variables in the BlueGigaEmpeg.ino sketch file, defined at the top of the code, which can be modified if you need them when debugging.